 Fundamentally changing how your organization views its procurement (and related supply chain) is not an easy task.
 As I outlined at the beginning of this post, procurement and supply chain represent a huge portion of an organization’s spending.

 But if you can alter your view from vehicle of substantial spending to avenue of growth and profit making, you will get more out of your procurement function.
-After all, procurement can make your business profitable.
+After all, procurement and business profitability really do go hand in hand.